| Home | Previous Page |

 What’s so unique and special about this book?
 It integrates all the basic and even advanced concepts, models, methods, and practices into a step-by-step, building block system that (a) promotes and enables mutual, synergistic complementarity and reinforcement among self-awareness, personal motivation, thinking (i.e., problem solving and decision making), learning, interpersonal relations, communication, behavior modification, and time management, (b) presents one basic but adaptable methodology for all of them—instead of having to learn a different methodology for each (as occurs now), and (c) enables teens and adults to better structure their own motivation, learning, thinking, interpersonal, communication, and behavior modification processes.
 Furthermore, Chapter 1 anticipates and describes a “mind-technology spiral” and explains why the mind is the ultimate weapon for war, instrument for peace, and instrument for..... everything that needs solving or doing far better in this complex, problem-riddled world.
 Consider for a moment how impactful this book could be—e.g., how many complex, knotty problems could be solved by people who can (a) learn more and learn it better, and (b) analyze situations, plan, make decisions, and solve problems more effectively.
 The ripple effect and overall impact could (can) be absolutely phenomenal—by accelerating interactive technological advances and reducing ignorance, hunger, poverty, bigotry, global warming, and even international hostilities!

-Again, the manual is largely for students in grades 9 through 12, who would take an instructed course—perhaps with at least one parent, who learns the principles, methods, and tools so that he or she can (a) help teach the student, (b) set a good example for the student to follow, and (c) reinforce the student's learning at home.
+Again, the manual is largely for students, who would take an instructed course—perhaps with at least one parent, who learns the principles, methods, and tools so that he or she can (a) help teach the student, (b) set a good example for the student to follow, and (c) reinforce the student's learning at home.
 It is also written for self-improvers and the many people who are not coping very well with life’s trials and tribulations—or even opportunities.